F5Networks/f5-google-gdm-templates/supported/standalone/1nic/README.md

 ## Prerequisites and notes
 The following are prerequisites and configuration notes for the F5 single NIC GDM template:
-  - You just have installed the Google Cloud SDK (https://cloud.google.com/sdk/downloads)
+  - You must have installed the Google Cloud SDK (https://cloud.google.com/sdk/downloads)
-  - An F5 Networks BYOL license available
+  - An F5 Networks BYOL license (Bring Your Own License) available
-  - A network with one subnet
+  - A Google Cloud Platform (GCP) network with one subnet
   - Key pair for SSH access to BIG-IP VE (you can create or import this in Google Cloud)
   - An Google Firewall rule with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE